MUBI Podcast Expanded | Nothing Ever Likes To Die—Even a Haunted House

 Anna Bogutskaya

-The sixth season of the MUBI Podcast, titled “Haunted Homes,” explores how movies about haunted houses let us explore—and often parallel—our relationships with our homes.
+The sixth season of the MUBI Podcast, titled “Haunted Homes,” considers how movies about haunted houses let us explore—and often parallel—our relationships with our homes.

 This five-part series is guest-hosted and written by author, film programmer, podcaster, and horror expert Anna Bogutskaya.
 Below she introduces this special, haunted season.